marcelkliemannel/marcelkliemannel.com/content/articles/2021/cross-site-request-forgery-csrf-xsrf-protection-in-quarkus.md

 ### Providing the CSRF Token

 Now that we can generate a CSRF token and store it, we need to provide it to a requester.
 The concrete implementation for this depends on our HTTP endpoints.
-We can access the current CSRF token by injecting the `CsrfToken` type into a field in a resource or servlet and then deliver it along with the response.
+We can access the current CSRF token by injecting the `CsrfToken` type into a field in a JAX-RS resource or servlet and then deliver it along with the response.

 For the HTML content of a contact form page, a solution might look like this: